What is adverb?

 5) Adverbs of Degree/intensity To what extent/how much very, too, almost -she is very hungry.

-6) Adverbs of Reason/Purpose Why something happens. therefore, because, thus -He was late because he missed the bus.
+6) Adverbs of Reason/Purpose Why something happens. therefore, because, thus - He was late because he

 7) Adverbs of Affirmation Expressing Yes/no, certainty Often, sometime, always, /Negation or denial. -Its happened always.